Sherman Avenue Stormwater Park

 Overview

 In 2022, the City of Port Orchard purchased a 30-acre property located at the south end of Sherman Avenue near Blackjack Creek (see the property outlined in black below).
 The property was purchased to provide a regional stormwater facility that would facilitate the development of sidewalks and road improvements in the surrounding neighborhood and to provide a neighborhood park.
-The City is initiating a public outreach process to determine neighborhood preferences for how the property should be developed and to develop a park master plan for the property.
+The City is continuing the public outreach process to determine neighborhood preferences for how the property should be developed and to develop a park master plan for the property.

-Community Engagement
+Community Engagement Workshop September 17, 2025

 Want to stay informed and engaged?
 Sign up for our email list below.